 Congress never intended the Telephone Consumer Protection Act to apply to charities and nonprofits.
 If the local girl scout troop or little league is doing a community drive, they need not comply with the TCPA or the national do not call registry.
 These groups are rarely the problem and almost never use autodialers.

-A new and bigger problem has developed in recent years, nonprofit charities that use professional marketing companies to solicit funds.
+A new and bigger problem has developed in recent years; nonprofit charities that use professional marketing companies to solicit funds.
 How many people have received a call from someone claiming to raise funds for the local troopers’ association or to send kids to a circus?
 Those charities may or not be a scam but often, the people raising funds on behalf of those charities are scams.
+Unfortunately, in our experience when charities use big telemarketing companies to run their campaigns most of the money goes to the telemarketers and very little to the charity.

 The government (Federal Trade Commission) calls professional fundraising companies “telefunders” and they are partially regulated.
 Because the charities they call on behalf of are exempt, the telefunders are also exempt from the national do not call registry but they are still required to properly identify, are prohibited from making false or misleading statements and must provide a prompt keypress or voice activated opt out to prevent future calls.